secure-systems-lab/secure-systems-lab.github.io/_posts/2017-04-24-DockerCon.md

 This certainly indicates to us that we are focusing on a pressing and important problem.
 However, we can provide much more holistic security, starting with the VCS or even the editor.
-We also support a lot of supply chain verification on the software that goes into containers.
+We also support much of the supply chain verification performed on software that goes into containers.
 We've had some discussions with people on Docker's security team and with the security groups of a few other major projects.
 The response to the added benefits and additional rigor of in-toto has been very positive.
-Now we will start to work with them toward full integration of in-toto in the product.
+Now we will start to work with them toward full integration of in-toto in these products.

 ![Justin Poster from DockerCon](https://github.com/dgopstein/ssl-site/blob/master/img/justin_dockercon_424.jpg)